commercialhaskell/stack/GUIDE.md

 Try running stack setup
 ```

-That was a bit anticlimatic.
+That was a bit anticlimactic.
 The problem is that stack needs GHC in order to
 build your project, but we don't have one on our system yet.
 Instead of
 automatically assuming you want it to download and install GHC for you, stack
 asks you to do this as a separate command: `setup`.
 Our message here lets us